oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 resources, but doesn't need to update resources, so the client can request the read-only scope defined by the authorization server, and obtain an access token that cannot be used to update resources.
-This requires coordination between the authorization server and resource server.
+This requires coordination between the authorization server, resource server, and client.
 The authorization server provides the client the ability to request specific scopes, and associates those scopes with the access token issued to the client.
 The resource server is then responsible for enforcing scopes when presented